arontier/ad3-descs/apps/docking/docs/en/README.md

  - Residue : If you don't select Site, You can enter a residue number directly.

 ### Ligand : 분자
- - Ligand : Put an SDF or PDB or MOL2 file.
+ - Ligand : Put an SDF or PDB file.

    The pdb must include "CONECT" to ensure that the correct molecular bonds are represented.